preloader

 • Letter of recommendation from parent organization (attested by organization head) – 6 copies

-• Minutes of the general meeting regarding the formation of the Executive Committee with attendance sheet of members present – 6 copies
+• Minutes of the general meeting regarding the formation of the Executive Committee, with an attendance sheet of members present – 6 copies

 • Treasury challan of Tk.
 50,000 (fifty thousand taka) deposited to code no. 1-0323-0000-1836 for registration of foreign NGO – 3 copies